 Schematic of the Lead Channel mod on the 5E3 Deluxe.
 The mod is exactly the same for many two channel amps.

 The first step for this mod is to separate V1's cathodes so we can use different value bypass capacitors on each channel.
 We must also remove the cathode jumper from pins 3 to 8 on the V1 tube socket.
 The "Lead" channel gets a much smaller, Marshall size 0.68uF (50v or higher voltage) bypass capacitor to attenuate lower frequencies which will clean up and tighten the overdrive tone.
-This bypass capacitor does not need to be an electrolytic.
-The unmodified channel uses the original, huge 250uF 25v cap so its tone will not change.
-The 250uF cap is large enough to boost the gain of all frequencies, including very low bass guitar frequencies.
+This bypass capacitor size is rare but it does not need to be an electrolytic.
+The unmodified channel uses the original bypass cap so its tone will not change.
 You can modify either the Normal or Bright channel but I modified the Normal channel because I mostly use the Bright channel.
 I left the Bright channel as Leo Fender designed so I can still get the standard magical 5F6A tone when I need it.

 Note that when we separate the cathode resistors we have to double their value to retain the same bias so V1 pin 8 (my unmodified channel) needs a 1.5K 1/2 watt cathode resistor (original was 820 ohms) to keep the same bias and tone.
 For the "Lead" channel (V1 pin 3) we move up to a 2.7k cathode resistor to cool the bias for Marshall style asymmetric clipping distortion.
 V1A's bias point is shifted toward cutoff so the guitar signal's negative lobe will get clipped at cutoff with a lower level input signal leading to earlier distortion onset.
 Negative lobe cutoff clipping will also occur earlier than the positive lobe (which gets clipped much later by saturation).
 With this asymmetric clipping the positive lobe carries the undistorted musical content while the negative lobe carries the distortion.
 Asymmetric distortion also adds even order harmonics and shifts the audio wave duty cycle away from 50% and makes the distortion sound more tubey and distinct from solid state distortion.
 Asymmetric distortion is often described as sounding "creamier" with less fizz than symmetric distortion.